Situation awareness: Criticisms of SA

 Criticisms of the SA construct and the model are generally viewed as unfounded and addressed.
 The Endsley model is very detailed in describing the exact cognitive processes involved in SA.
 A narrative literature review of SA, performance, and other human factors constructs states that SA "... is valuable in understanding and predicting human-system performance in complex systems."

 Nevertheless, there are several criticisms of SA.
 One criticism is the danger of circularity with SA: "How does one know that SA was lost?
 Because the human responded inappropriately.
 Why did the human respond inappropriately?
 Because SA was lost."
-Building on the circularity concern, others deemed SA a folk model on the basis it is frequently overgeneralized and immune to falsification.
+Building on the circularity concern, others deemed SA a folk model on the basis that it is frequently overgeneralized and immune to falsification.
 A response to these criticisms it arguing that measures of SA are "... falsifiable in terms of their usefulness in prediction."

 A recent review and meta-analysis of SA measures showed they were highly correlated or predictive of performance, which initially appears to provide strong quantitative evidence refuting criticisms of SA.
 However, the inclusion criteria in this meta-analysis was limited to positive correlations reaching desirable levels of statistical significance.
 That is, more desirable results hypothesis supporting results were included while the less desirable results, contradicting the hypothesis, were excluded.
 The justification was "Not all measures of SA are relevant to performance."
 This an example of a circular analysis or double-dipping, where the dataset being analyzed are selected based on the outcome from analyzing the same dataset.

 Because only more desirable effects were included, the results of this meta-analysis were predetermined – predictive measures of SA were predictive.
 Further, there were inflated estimates of mean effect sizes compared to an analysis that did not select results using statistical significance.
 Determining the relevance of SA based on the desirability of outcomes and analyzing only supporting results is a circular conceptualization of SA and revives concerns about the falsifiability of SA.